Shaliniyadav8130/Shaliniyadav8130/README.md

 - 👋 Hi, I’m Shalini yadav
 - 👀 I’m interested in web development
-- 🌱 I’m currently learning Javascript
+- 🌱 I’m currently learning React js
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on open source projects.
-- 📫 How to reach me ...
+- 📫 email: shaliniyadav0203@gmail.com

 <!---
 Shaliniyadav8130/Shaliniyadav8130 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.